DawidRyczko/astro-flow-blog/src/content/blog/astro/customize-astro-theme.md

 tags: ["astro", "theme", "customization", "markdown"]
 ---

-# Customizing the Astro Theme: A Deeper Dive

 In this post, we'll explore the customization options available in the new Astro theme.
 Learn how to tailor the theme to match your brand and create a unique website.

 ## Theme Configuration